 Below, I’ve broken down the cost of the $1.2 million dollars.
 I’ve included both annual expectation and one-time cost of a heart transplant.

 $5,700-$15,000 minimum in annual insurance premiums plus co-pays & Max out-of-pocket

 If you don’t have insurance, then you might be able to get some charity funding or in some states you may qualify for state-funded high risk insurance, but you may need to do some sort of fundraising (think GoFundMe).

-If you are private pay, you will be expected to pay in advance.
+If you are private pay, you will be expected to pay in advance a portion of the total amount.
 The hospital may want to see your bank account (yep), prior to getting on the Waitlist.

 The financial counselor at my Transplant hospital stated that they like to see at least $40,000 in your bank account, if you’re private pay (an outrageous thought!).

-I had to laugh with stress when they gave us a handout on “How to do Fundraising for Your Heart Transplant,” as if I had the bandwidth for such an undertaking.
+I had to laugh with stress when they gave us a handout on “How to do Fundraising for Your Heart Transplant,” as if I had the energy for such an undertaking.

 $10,000 Travel & Lodging